arjuntippu/smart-contract-accelerator/aws/README.md

 - View each block in the chain
 - OFS Blockchain provisions a default master account and preloads private tokens to get you started with developing your blockchain applications and smart contracts.

-After you intall.
+After you install.
 Launch the app, login to admin interface using the creds admin/admin.

 ## Pre-requisite for the AWS deployment
 - Active AWS account .